MaxWasUnavailable/MaxWasUnavailable/README.md

 - 👋 Hi, I’m @MaxWasUnavailable
 - 👀 I’m interested in Programming (duh), tech, and niche simulation games.
+- 💾 My primary languages are Python and C++.
-- 🌱 I’m currently learning software engineering principles.
+- 🌱 I’m currently interested in expanding my experience with JS and C#!
 - 💞️ I’m open to collaborating on projects, just toss me a message through discord!
 - 📫 How to reach me: Max#0007 on Discord.